python/cpython/Doc/library/string.rst

 "Format specifications" are used within replacement fields contained within a format string to define how individual values are presented (see :ref:`formatstrings`.)
-They can also be passed directly to the builtin :func:`format` function.
+They can also be passed directly to the built-in :func:`format` function.
 Each formattable type may define how the format specification is to be interpreted.